TommyPKeane/tommypkeane/README.md

 ### Hiya! 👋

-This is the personal GitHub account of me, Tommy P. Keane, a vegan Software Engineer / Data Scientist / Cloud Systems Architect.
+This is the personal GitHub account of me, Tommy P. Keane, a vegan Software Engineer / Data Scientist / Platform Engineer (DevOps) / Machine Learning Engineer (MLOps) / Cloud Systems Architect.

 If you're lookin' for a famous Tommy P. Keane, that is most definitely not me.